FabioB99/Airbnb_Dashboard/README.md

 <br>

 **Section 4: Filter section**<br>
 In this part of the code, the **filtering sidebar** on the left side of the page is created.
 The code consists of some **streamlit input widgets** (https://docs.streamlit.io/library/api-reference/widgets) which are used to filter the data in the "Explore Data" section (Section 5).
-The last part of this section uses the selected filtering options from the input widgets to **show the filtered data in realtime** on the page.
-Everytime the filters are changed, the page refreshes and runs the filtering process again.
+The last part of this section uses the selected filtering options from the input widgets to create a **filtered dataset**, which is used in section 5.
 <br>

 **Section 5: Explore Data**<br>